This post may contain affiliate links. For more information, see our affiliate disclaimer here.

 We all love our pets, but we share a special bond with our dogs.
 But in the winter when the temperatures drop, we need to ensure that we protect our little, and not so little, friends from the harsh conditions so they don’t get cold or injured.

-In this article, we’ll be looking at the best winter coats for your dog across a range of sizes and styles so you are bound to find something suitable for your pooch.
+In this article, we’ll be looking at the best winter coats for your dog across a range of sizes and styles so

 If you’re new to buying dog coats head down to the bottom of the page to read our in-depth Buyer’s Guide if not, check out our reviews of the best dog jackets for winter own below.